okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-dashboard/index.md

 ### Rate limit multiplier

-A customer can additionally purchase the rate limit multiplier, which is an add-on feature that allows the customer to multiply an existing rate limit to.
+A customer can additionally purchase the rate limit multiplier, which is an add-on feature that allows the customer to multiply an existing rate limit.
 For example, three times the current rate limit.

 ![Summary of the rate limit utilization over time pane](/img/RLDashboard4.png "Displays the line graph, bar graph, and timeline graph")